Calibishi/Professor_Messer_SYO-601/README.md

   -> AKA Abstraction.
 Different groups with different sets of rights and permissions.
 Essentially, this is OO class logic.
   -> No authorization model doesn't scale well.
     -+ Manually setting up rights and permissions would be difficult.

+# 1.2 Gap Analysis (8/2)

+- Where you are compared with where you want to be.
+- Work towards a baseline.
+  -> May be formal standards like NIST or ISO/IEC.
+  -> Evaluate people and process.

+- Comparison, weaknesses, & detailed analysis.

+- The final analysis report.
+- Path to get from current security to goal (security).